bingeli1212/nitrile-preview/doc/DOC-diagram.md

     draw <11,0> (0,0) <1,0> (0,0) <1,0> (0,0) <1,0> (0,0)

+The keyword <last> can be used to refer to the last know position that is set by a path or draw operation.
+It is also possible to set the offset to a specific path variable such <&B> where B is a valid path, in which case the first point of this path is retrieved and set as the new offset position.

 The keyword 'cycle' denotes a special point such that the path is to be closed and the last point should be connected to the first point using a straight line.
 Note that a 'cycle' is not a physical point.
 It